IN CIRCLES

 Sowle's interpretation threads discernable stories and puts Gertrude Stein and

-Play: A Play in Circles, which she wrote in 1920, In Circles is a
+Circular Play: A Play in Circles, which she wrote in 1920, In

-nearly word-for-word rendering of Stein's play that has no character assignments
+word-for-word rendering of Stein's play that has no character assignments or

-or stage directions.
-Although they do not follow a linear narrative, the play
+stage directions.
+Although they do not follow a linear narrative, the play and

-and musical offer cubist cuts of human dramas about loss (a young man is killed
+musical offer cubist cuts of human dramas about loss (a young man is killed in a

 everyday, including eating, arguing, chopping wood, and even blowing one's nose.